 In the last twenty years new climbing products and innovations like professional grade multicenders, or devices that combine ascending and descending functions into one device, within the SRT framework have become available.
 Choosing which device is best suited to beginners or advanced users depends on a number of personal preferences.

-Friction hitches or rope grabbing knots, although they can become tightly bound, are gentle on ropes and well suited for dissipating heat, compared to the metallic friction points, or way more abrasive teeth on certain types of hand, feet or chest ascenders.
+Friction hitches or rope grabbing knots, although they can become tightly bound, are gentle on ropes and well suited for dissipating heat, compared to the metallic friction points, or way more abrasive teeth on certain types of hand, feet, knee or chest ascenders.
 These teeth, when shock loaded, can strip the cover off a rope.
 Friction cords are also economical and easy to replace, compared to the cost to replace or retool a worn out mechanical multicending device.

-I began climbing with a Rope Wrench, using a dependable 5-wrap Michocan (aka: Martin) friction hitch/knot on a 28″ sewn eye-and-eye Bee-Line prusik cord and a Hitch-Climber pulley.
+I began climbing with a Rope Wrench, using a dependable 5-wrap Michoacan (aka: Martin) friction hitch/knot on a 28″ sewn eye-and-eye Bee-Line prusik cord and a Hitch-Climber pulley.
 While this device is dependable, keeping a close eye on the friction knot and adjusting it periodically to be sure it grabs and releases the rope when needed is always mission critical.
 Based on my weight, I tried a number of different prusik cords and hitch knots, until finding ones that were better suited to grabbing and releasing my weighted climbing line.

-The RopeTek Hitch Hiker 2 is a personal favorite and possibly the best multicending device ever.
+The RopeTek Hitch Hiker 2 is a personal favorite and possibly the best multicending device ever made.
 It’s noted for its overall strength, simplicity and for being compact and efficient when used at different climbing angles.
-Unlike the Rope Wrench, it uses an friction cord that’s threaded through a dog-bone like metal bar, secured with fisherman’s stopper knots on both sides.
-A steel carabiner and the dog bone add friction to the Hitch Hiker 2’s climbing line when weighted, enabling the prusik knot to grab consistently and release smoothly when required.
+Unlike the Rope Wrench which uses an eye & eye cord, the Hitch Hiker 2 uses a friction cord that’s threaded through a dog-bone like metal bar, secured with a fisherman’s knot or other suitable stopper knots on both sides.
+A steel carabiner and the dog bone add friction to the Hitch Hiker 2’s climbing line when weighted, enabling the prusik knot to perform smoothly and reliably.

 When friction knots are properly tied, dressed and set using either the Rope Wrench or Hitch Hiker, they perform adequately with minimal sit-back.
 A friction cord under load and heavy use will eventually wear out, causing it to lose integrity, mainly due to heat build-up and friction.
 Friction hitch/knots are not recommend solely for use as a primary repelling device on SRT, unless its being integrated into one of these two devices.
-In this regard, the hitch knots themselves become to tightly bound and become far more difficult to loosen, when necessary.

 The Unicender is a compact, fully self-contained and mid-line attachable ascending and descending device.
-It works well on both SRT and DRT climbing systems.
+It works well on both SRT and DdRT climbing systems.
 There’s a slight transitional bump or jerkiness that happens when transitioning to and from ascent to decent, but getting used to that is easy.
-Wrapping the rope around the Uni on descent is strongly advised, rather than pinching the two outside arms together with your hand and holding on for dear life.
+Wrapping the rope around the Unicender on descent is strongly advised, rather than pinching the two outside arms together with your hand and holding on for dear life.
 The later option is dangerous under any condition and should be avoided.

 Based on the high friction demand placed on the Unicender, especially due to factors that may include an unwashed climbing line causing abrasion, and through normal wear and tear will eventually take it’s toll.
 Equipment of this caliber is usually dependable for maybe three years, depending on each individual’s climbing characteristics.